 There are many types of anxiety – from occasional circumstantial anxiety, for example, stomach butterflies before an important event, stage fright, or going-to-the-dentist jitters, to full blown generalized anxiety disorders (GAD) with panic attacks and debilitating phobias.

 Anxiety also has various guises: insomnia, depression, fatigue, addictions (often used to self-medicate), job or relationship paralysis for fear of taking a chance or making a change.
 Anxiety can also cause illnesses – for example, chronic anxiety can lead to stress which leads to cortisol dysregulation which leads to insulin resistance and even diabetes.
 It can also lead to heart disease.
 Takotsubo syndrome, which causes structural changes in the heart, can be a result of chronic anxiety.

-I’ve treated hundreds of patients struggling with anxiety from mild to severe.
+I’ve treated numerous patients struggling with anxiety – from mild to severe.
 They’ve come to me taking (sometimes dangerous and addictive) medications just to be able to get out of bed and face the day, drive to work, give a presentation, or get to sleep.
 For many it is a tortured way to live.
 Others are self-medicating with food, alcohol, marijuana, or any number of substances just to cope and function.

 It’s a tough world we live in.

 Learning how to manage anxiety is like learning a new language of the mind.
 It may take time.
 But it is learnable and it is a worth the investment in yourself.
 It is also a worthy skill set to impart to children from a young age, if you are a parent.

 Over the years I’ve developed tools that I share with my patients.
 If your anxiety is mild to moderate, these 7 tips may be all you need; if you have severe anxiety – I think you will still find great relief but you may need additional help from an integrative physician and a therapist.
 These tips are meant to be practiced in conjunction.